Assessment information is gained from matching the student written text to:

-- to the task assessment criteria, including observational information
+- the task assessment criteria, including observational information

-- to the success criteria negotiated or shared by the teacher in class prior to doing the assessment task
+- the success criteria negotiated or shared by the teacher in class prior to doing the assessment task.

 Assessment information can be used to: